All Episodes

 I think it's really, really accurate.

-And she was documenting it at the it at the time that basically the left could choose, they had to choose between anti-capitalism or industrial production, right?
+And she was documenting it at the time that basically the left could choose.

 They have to choose.

-Like if you want industrial production, if you want, you know, this worker's paradise, or if you want wealth, like you need capitalism.
+Like if you want industrial production, if you want, you know, this workers' paradise or if you want wealth, like you need capitalism.

 It can't be socialism, including communism.

-So it was, oh, it's it's environmentally bad.
+So it was, oh, it's environmentally bad.

 They sort of took up that argument.

-And there's a whole bunch around this, but but basically they took this anti-human philosophy and they just totally spread it throughout the schools, particularly this delicate nurture idea to the point where just the media, scientists, everyone just treats the earth as this perfect place that our impact ruins.
+And there's a whole bunch around this, but basically they took this anti-human philosophy and they just totally spread it throughout the schools, particularly this delicate nurture idea to the point where just the media, scientists, everyone just treats the earth as this perfect place that our impact ruins.

-If we we shouldn't impact the climate, because if we impact the climate, the climate is going to punish us.
+If we shouldn't impact the climate, because if we impact the climate, the climate is going to punish us.

-And it's it's that view is so, so so pervasive.
+And it's, it's, that view is so, so, so pervasive.

-And it's it's it was really a genius move to just put that in the schools.
+And it's, it's, it was really a genius move to just put that in the schools.

 Because once you put it in this educational system, then it overtakes, you know, the media system, government system, what I call overall the knowledge system in fossil future.